android/identity-samples/Shrine/README.md

 server response from requesting passkey registration options.
 This is then used in `registerRequest` in `AuthApiService.kt`, and the server's returned JSON is expected to have those fields.
 You can verify this by looking at the logs in Logcat after making any server request.

+## Wear OS Module
+This sample also includes a Wear OS module that implements Credential Manager for a Wear OS app.
+See the wear/README.md file to learn about Wear OS behaviors and limitations.

 ## **License**